-For the 2006 Platinum Eagle, the United States Mint expanded their line of numismatic offerings and also began a new three year design series.
+For the 2006 Platinum Eagle (Buy on eBay), the United States Mint expanded their line of numismatic offerings and also began a new three year design series.
 Bullion versions of the coins also continued to be issued, amidst a continued rise in the market price of platinum.

 The bullion versions of the coin were not sold directly to the public, but rather distributed through a network of authorized purchasers based on the market price of platinum plus a mark up.
 The authorized purchasers were responsible for distributing the coins to the broader public and establishing a two way market for the coins.
 After several years of falling sales, demand seemed to stabilize this year, although new lows were reached for the one ounce, quarter ounce, and tenth ounce coins.

-On March 24, the US Mint began sales of the 2006 Proof Platinum Eagle.
+On March 24, the US Mint began sales of the 2006 Proof Platinum Eagle (Buy on eBay).
 These collector coins began a new three year design series entitled “The Foundations of American Democracy” celebrating the three branches of government.
 The first design featured the Legislative Muse, representing the nation’s law, with eagles perched on two Corinthian columns, representing the Senate and the House of Representatives.
 The reverse was designed by Joel Iskowitz based on the statue “The Car of History” by Carlo Franzoni.

 The pricing for the proof coins represented an increase from the prior year, and during the course of the offering prices were increased due to the rising market price of platinum.
 The maximum mintages for the coins remained at the same levels as the previous year.
 The proof platinum eagles were offered individually in four different denominations or as a complete four coin set.